zakv/RbLab_user_devices/elliptec/README.md

 The steps are listed here and subsections below provide additional information about each step.

 * Install the software dependencies.
-* Test the device with the Thorlabs Kinesis GUI.
+* Test the device with the Thorlabs ELLO GUI.

 ### Installing Software Dependencies

 The following software needs to be installed in order to use this module:

 * Python 3 (Python 2 isn't supported)
-* Thorlabs Kinesis, available for free from their website.
+* Thorlabs Elliptec Software, available for free from their website.
-  * Take a note of the install directory when installing, as you will need to know it later on.
-* pythonnet, a python package for interfacing between python and the .NET framework.
+  * This may not be completely necessary (and is only available on Windows as of this writing) but it is helpful for debugging and allows for additional controls for features not used by this module.
+* pyvisa
-  * To install via pip: `pip install pythonnet`
+  * To install via pip: `pip install pyvisa`
+  * If you do not have a VISA implementation installed, you may need to install one as well.
+    See the pyvisa installation instructions for more information.
+* Copy/paste the `elliptec_unit_conversions.py` file included in this module to the  `labscript_suite\labscript_utils\unitconversions\` folder.
+  * This is necessary in order to be able to specify positions in real units, e.g. degrees, rather than in units of position encoder counts.

-### Testing Device and Connection
+### Testing the Device with the Thorlabs ELLO GUI

-Before adding a new controller and actuator to `connectiontable.py`, it's best to ensure that they are connected and working as desired.
+Before adding a new Eilliptec device to `connectiontable.py`, it's best to ensure that they are connected and working as desired.
 This eliminates some possible issues when debugging if you run into trouble.
-The controller and actuator can be easily tested by opening the Thorlabs Kinesis GUI.
+The device can be easily tested by opening the ELLO program that is included in the Thorlabs Elliptec Software installation.

+In ELLO, select the COM port for your Elliptec interface board (the PCB with a USB connector on one side and a ribbon cable connector on the other), and set the "Search Range" as desired, and click connect.
+If you're not sure which COM port corresponds to your interface board, one way to check is to unplug/plug the device and see which COM port appears/disappears from the list.
+The search range will look for devices connected to the interface board, which will have an address specified by a 1-digit hex number, `0` to `F`.
+There may be multiple devices connected to the interface board if a ELLB bus distributor is used.
+Take note of the COM port and the address as these will be needed later.

+This may seem a little confusing, but the COM port and address are different.
+Basically, the COM port specifies where the interface board is connected to your computer (via USB), and the address specifies which device connected to a given interface board (via ribbon cable) you're trying to control.

-Then simply ensure that you can connect to the controller and move the actuator.
+After connecting to the device, ensure that you can move it using the controls provided.
-You may also want to home the actuator while you have the GUI open.

-Importantly, make sure to disconnect from the controller in the Kinesis GUI before trying to connect to it with blacs, as only one application can connect to a controller at a time.
-This can be done by "unloading" the controller in the Kinesis GUI, or by closing the program entirely.

-## Homing

-To ensure that the actuator positioning is repeatable, even if the device is power cycled, the code here makes sure that the device is homed when its blacs tab is started.
-Once the device is homed, either by the code here or using the Kinesis GUI, it will stay homed until it is power cycled.

-If the device is not homed when its blacs tab is started, one of two things will occur depending on whether the controller was instantiated with `allow_homing=True` or `allow_homing=False`.
-If `allow_homing` is set to `True`, then the device will automatically be homed.
-On the other hand, if `allow_homing` is set to `False`, then the code will raise a `RuntimeError` and the device will not initialized.

-This control is provided because the actuator will move to near the end of its range when homing.
-That could be a problem if e.g. the actuator steers a high power beam which could be sent into an unsafe direction during homing.
-In that case it is best to instantiate the controller with `allow_homing=False`, then perform the homing using the Kinesis GUI after ensuring that it is safe to do so by e.g. turning off or blocking the high power light source.
+If so, you're in good shape.
+While you have ELLO open and connected to your device, expand the "Details" section and take note of the serial number as you'll need to know that as well.

+Once you are done testing out the device, make sure to click the disconnect button.
+Only one application at a time (at least one Windows) can connect to the device, so you'll have to disconnect from in in ELLO before connecting to it with blacs.

 ## Example Usage